-Today we are going to talk about some of my favorite solutions for sinus problems.
+Today we are going to talk about my 7 BEST solutions for your most miserable sinus problems.
 Sinus problems are the PITS!
-And I get more than my share of them.
+You literally CAN’T BREATHE.
+And like many of you, I’ve got more than my share of them.

 - Allergies – check!

 - Frequent sinus infections – check!
 (In fact, I have one coming on now – ugh!)

 - Sleep apnea – check!

 Makes me wish sometimes that there was such a thing as a NOSE TRANSPLANT.
 I was even scheduled for sinus surgery at one point, but I chickened out.
 Thankfully, I have some other options that I can use to lessen the misery of all these different sinus problems.